You are here

 Overview

-For a school district consolidation that takes effect July 1, 2019 or later, aid is provided to a consolidated district in an amount equal to $150 per pupil attending school in the consolidated district for the first five years after the consolidation.
-In the sixth year, districts would qualify for 50 percent of the amount received in the fifth year after the consolidation.
-In the seventh year, districts would qualify for 25 percent of the amount received in the fifth year after the consolidation.
-Current consolidation aid provisions relating to higher cost ceilings and guarantees under the equalization aid formula, as well as related revenue limit adjustments, would not apply to these consolidations.
-The appropriation to pay consolidation aid is sum-sufficient (no proration).
+For a school district consolidation that takes effect July 1, 2019, or later, aid is provided to a consolidated district in an amount equal to $150 per pupil attending school in the consolidated district for the first five years after the consolidation.
+In the sixth year, districts qualify for 50 percent of the amount received in the fifth year after the consolidation.
+In the seventh year, districts qualify for 25 percent of the amount received in the fifth year after the consolidation.
+Consolidation aid provisions relating to higher cost ceilings and guarantees under the equalization aid formula, as well as related revenue limit adjustments, do not apply to these consolidations.

 Review links below for additional details.